What is a Value Bet?

 = +1.00 (+$1.00)

 Yay!
-The expected value is positive $1.00 meaning we would expect to profit $1.00 off each bet if we ran it over and over again.
+The expected value is +$1.00 meaning we would expect to profit $1.00 off each bet if we placed it over and over again.

-Unfortunately the reality is you won’t be able to find any value bets on coin flips because that would be too easy but you can find plenty on sports bets on popular sportsbooks like Bet365, Draftkings and Fanduel.
+Unfortunately the reality is you won’t be able to find any value bets on coin flips because that would be too easy!
+You can however find plenty of value bets on sports.
+Popular sportsbooks like Bet365, DraftKings and Fanduel often accidentally offer bets that have positive expected value for the player (i’ll show you exactly how to identify these bets in the next guide).
 The math is exactly the same it’s just the context is different.
 Let’s now look at an example of a value sports bet.

 Value Bet: Sports Bet 🏈